britram/rains-prototype/draft-trammell-rains-protocol.md

 which they will accept and cache any assertion, shard, or zone for which they are authority servers until at least the end of validity of the last signature, provided the signature is verifiable.

+## Unsigned Contained Assertions

+Although RAINS supports Shards and Zones containing unsigned assertions, protecting the integrity of those Assertions by the signature on the Shard or Zone, it is RECOMMENDED that authorities sign each Assertion, even those contained within a Shard or Zone, in order to minimize the size of positive answers to queries.

 ## Query Service Discovery